 Annual Public Service Challenge

 Every year, UCLA Law’s Public Service Challenges brings students, alumni, faculty, and UCLA Law friends and family together to volunteer and participate in public service.
-Members of the UCLA Law community are challenged to do at least two hours of public service during this week.
+Members of the UCLA Law community are challenged to do at least two hours of public service during the challenge.

 How to Participate